Bug report #789

 after Jürgen said the same thing I tested it on three more Windows XP systems, all differently set up and got the same results, namely reproduced these problems (this ticket and Ticket #820).

-#10 Updated by Marco Hugentobler almost 13 years ago
+#10 Updated by Marco Hugentobler about 13 years ago

 - Status changed from Open to Closed